11 Double French Manicure Ideas That Are Cooler Than The Classic

 Neon Glow

-Proving that negative space manicures aren’t just for minimalists, this vibrant orange double French style by nail artist and content creator Sadie Jordan is so playful and perfect for sunshine season.
-China Glaze Nail Lacquer in Orange Knockout, will help you recreate the look at home.
-If you prefer shorter nails, take inspiration from this neon orange and pastel blue combo by Lois Samantha.
+Proving that negative space manicures aren’t just for minimalists, this vibrant orange double French style by nail artist and content creator Sadie Jordan is so playful.

 Electric Blue

 Floating French tips provide the perfect opportunity to experiment with nail polish shades that you might otherwise steer clear of.
 This ’80s-inspired cobalt blue nail art by Karma looks so crisp teamed with a simple nude base.
-Essie Butler Please, is a great option if you want to try a similar color for yourself.
 Not sold on cobalt?
 The trend is equally as cute with baby blue, like these right angle tips by nail artist and educator Bryony Howell.

+Why were French tips ever white when black looks this good?
+From the almond-shaped nails to the effortlessly sophisticated onyx double tips, this nail art by Iram Shelton is simple yet striking.

 AdvertisementADVERTISEMENT